evestera/rust-wasm-workshop/README.md

 Maybe you should try to [implement the guessing game in WebAssembly](docs/wasm-guessing-game.md)?

-If you want to follow a guide the rustwasm
-[Game of Life tutorial](https://rustwasm.github.io/docs/book/game-of-life/introduction.html) covers a lot of ground, including testing and debugging.
+If you want to follow a longer guide the rustwasm [Game of Life tutorial](https://rustwasm.github.io/docs/book/game-of-life/introduction.html) covers a lot of ground, including testing and debugging.